 Offshore firm Ozannes is to become the first Guernsey outfit to launch an office in Jersey.

 The new office will be headed by new partner Marcus Stone, who joins from Jersey firm Crills.
 It will open for business in the autumn, as first revealed on www.the lawyer.com (29 March).

-Senior partner Roger Perrot said: “We are delighted to announce our plans for opening in Jersey - at last.
-This is something which we have been looking at for quite some time, but which we wanted to get right.
-We are delighted to welcome Marcus as part of the Ozannes team to lead our Jersey presence.”
+Senior partner Roger Perrot said: “We’re delighted to announce our plans for opening in Jersey at last.
+This is something we’ve been looking at for quite some time, but which we wanted to get right.
+We’re delighted to welcome Marcus as part of the team to lead our Jersey presence.”

 The offshore legal market has undergone a large amount of expansion and consolidation in recent years.
-In the last twelve months alone Cayman Islands’ Walkers has launched in Dubai, Gibraltar’s Marrache has opened in Prague and Isle of Man’s Cains has set up in London.
+In the last 12 months alone, Cayman Islands firm Walkers has launched in Dubai, Gibraltar’s Marrache & Co has opened in Prague and the Isle of Man’s Cains has set up in London.